First and Second Year English Program (FSE)

 The following scores require that completion of the 6-hour written communication learning outcome.
 Students who have received these scores should enroll in English 101.

-- ACT English Scores 0-26
+• ACT English Scores 0-26

-- SAT Evidence-Based Reading and Writing Scores 0-629
+• SAT Evidence-Based Reading and Writing Scores 0-629

-- AP Literature and Composition or AP Language and Composition Score of 2 or below
+• AP Literature and Composition or AP Language and Composition Score of 2 or below

 First, it is extremely important that you discuss this problem with your teacher as soon as possible: either stop by during your teacher's office hours or, if those times are not convenient for you, make an appointment with your teacher to see them at another time.
 During that meeting, explain your problem or concern to the teacher and ask them for feedback on the situation.
 Frequently, students and teachers find that they can resolve problems in this way.

-3. If the student and the teacher cannot resolve the conflict, the student may appeal to the FSE Director with the following materials:
+The student must try to resolve semester grade conflicts with the instructor first.
+If the student and the teacher cannot resolve the conflict, the student may appeal to one of the Directors with the following materials:

-b. a statement in writing describing in what way the instructor deviated from announced or published standards.
+2. A statement in writing describing in what way the instructor deviated from announced or published standards.

-If the Departmental hearing sustains the student's appeal, the three-person committee will review the student's work, consult with the instructor, and assign a course grade.
+If a student decides to go forward with the appeal after talking to the Director, the Chair of the English Department will appoint a three-person committee to hear it.
+If the Department hearing sustains the student’s appeal, the three-person committee will review the student’s work, consult with the instructor, and assign a course grade.
 The instructor and the student will be informed of their right to appeal to the Judicial Board.

-If the Judicial Board sustains the student's appeal, the three-person committee will, in accordance with University Senate Rules and Regulations 2.3.5.3, assign the course grade for the student.
-If the Board sustains the instructor's appeal, the instructor will assign the course grade.
+If the hearing sustains the instructor’s original grade, the student may then appeal to the Judicial Board.
+If the Judicial Board sustains the student’s appeal, the three-person committee will, in accordance with University Senate Rules and Regulations 2.4.5.3, assign the course grade for the student.

 For Instructors